tuethu/IBM-Data-Science-Course/Course 9_Machine Learning with Python/Module 2_Linear and Logistic Regression/Readme.md

 THRESHOLD probability.
 Logistic regression assigns classes based on a threshold probability to differentiate between the two classes.

+- A healthcare provider uses logistic regression to predict whether a patient will develop a certain condition based on features like age, weight, and medical history.
+The model correctly identifies most high-risk patients but often misclassifies low-risk patients as high-risk.
+What method could help the provider reduce false positives?<br/>
+Tune the decision threshold of a logistic regression model.

+- An e-commerce company uses logistic regression to predict whether a product will be returned based on order details (like delivery time and product rating).
+What does a predicted probability of 0.8 mean in this case?<br/>
+The model predicts an 80% likelihood of product return.

+- A data scientist is using logistic regression to predict customer churn.
+After evaluating the model, they notice a high log-loss value.
+What is the most appropriate first step to improve the model?<br/>
+Parameter Tuning.<br/>
+Adjusting the model's parameters can directly address the high log-loss value and improve performance.

 -What is the primary objective of the logistic regression TRAINING process?<br/>
 MINIMIZE the cost function (log-loss) to improve class predictions.